woomiz/webxr/explainer.md

 `navigator.xr.supportsSession()` will always return `true` when checking the support of `"inline"` sessions.
 The UA should not reject requests for an inline session unless the page's feature policy prevents it or unless a required feature is unavailable as described in [Feature dependencies](#feature-dependencies)).
 For example, the following use cases all depend on additional reference space types which would need to be enabled via the `XRSessionInit`:
  - Using phone rotation to view panoramic content.
  - Taking advantage of 6DoF tracking on devices with no associated headset, like [ARCore](https://developers.google.com/ar/) or [ARKit](https://developer.apple.com/arkit/) enabled phones.
-(Note that this is not the same as `immersive-ar` as it does not provide automatic camera composition)
+(Note that this does not provide automatic camera access or composition)
  - Making use of head-tracking features for devices like [zSpace](http://zspace.com/) systems.

 ## Advanced functionality